degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes/5-criticisms-and-conclusions.md

   without having to be corrected first.
 Typed Racket is designed to accodomate and make the most out of sloppy thinking, not necessary correct or disallow it.
 * I'd be interested in trying to add Haskell-style type classes and adhoc-polymorphism to Typed Racket.
+* I'd be interested in trying to add higher-kinded types to Typed Racket.
 * I'd be happy if you were willing to join me in pursuing these endeavours!